Ringstrasse

 Walking the Ring

-Vienna State Opera (Staatsoper) — built 1861–1869, the centrepiece of the Ringstrasse and Vienna’s most important cultural institution.
-Guided tours run on most days when there is no rehearsal.
-Standing room tickets (3–4€) for evening performances go on sale 80 minutes before curtain.
-The full standing-room experience — three hours on your feet for a fraction of the seat price — is one of Vienna’s genuine travel experiences.
+Vienna State Opera (Staatsoper) — guided tours run on most days when there is no rehearsal.
+Standing room tickets (small price, standing only) for evening performances go on sale 80 minutes before curtain — three hours on your feet for a fraction of the seat price.
+The full standing-room experience, in a building of this quality, listening to a Vienna Philharmonic pit orchestra, is one of Vienna’s genuine unrepeatable experiences.

-Kunsthistorisches Museum (KHM) — the imperial art collection spanning ancient Egypt to 17th-century Dutch masters, with Bruegel’s “Hunters in the Snow” and the entire Habsburg collection.
-One of Europe’s top five art museums.
-The Coin Cabinet and Egyptian Collection are often overlooked and excellent.
+Kunsthistorisches Museum (KHM) — the imperial art collection spanning ancient Egypt through 17th-century Dutch masters.
+Bruegel’s Hunters in the Snow, Vermeer’s Art of Painting, and the entire Habsburg collection of Flemish and Italian Renaissance.
+One of Europe’s top five art museums, and the building is part of the experience — the grand staircase, the coffered ceilings, the marble everywhere.

 Hop-on hop-off or tram?

-The alternative — and the more Viennese approach — is tram line 1 (clockwise) or D (anticlockwise) which follow the Ring at street level for under 3€.
-Slower, but you see the buildings at full scale from eye level.
+The more Viennese approach — and a genuinely good experience — is tram line 1 (clockwise) or D (anticlockwise), which follow the Ring at street level for the price of a standard Vienna transit ticket.
+Slower than the hop-on bus, but you see the buildings at full scale from eye level and share the tram with locals rather than fellow tourists.
+Take the tram in the evening, when the buildings are lit and the traffic is lighter.

 Top experiences